 The geology of the Permian Basin is extremely complex.
 Sort of a geologist's dream!
 Every type of petroleum structure is found there, and even though about 30 billion barrels of oil and 75 trillion cubic feet of natural gas have been produced over the years, enormous deposits of both oil and natural gas remain in place.
 As a matter-of-fact, the Permian Basin is rated by some experts as the world's second largest oil field in the world (next to Saudi Arabia's giant Ghawar oil field).
-The oil companies moving into the Permian basin are well aware of the highly favorable geology of the Permian Basin.
+The Permian Basin oil companies are well aware of the highly favorable geology of the Permian Basin.

 The Permian Basin is presently producing over 2,000,000 barrels of oil per day.
 Incredibly, oil companies can make money in the Permian Basin at oil prices as low as $30 per barrel!

-The money that can be made in the Permian Basin has, predictably, drawn in most of the country's oil companies Several of these companies are reviewed in detail below.
+The money that can be made in the Permian Basin has, predictably, drawn in most of the country's oil companies Several of the Permian Basin Oil Company Stocks are reviewed in detail below.

 An indication of how popular the Permian Basin has become is in the rig count.
 40% (295 rigs) of the nation's total number of oil rigs are presently in the Permian Basin.
 This includes 70% of all Texas rigs.